 6. Being first and foremost a Christian husband and father and grandfather

 Being a husband, the father of four adult children and the grandfather of seven poses challenges for me.
 I will make time to connect consistently and invest significantly in all 12 of them.
 Next to my relationship with Jesus, my family is my highest priority.
 Being the task-oriented leader I am, I often fail at this, but I will not give up or give in.

 7. Taking sufficient time to pace myself and finish well

 To practice what I preach, I will have a good Sabbath ethic as well as a good work ethic, and will pace myself well so that I am a “Leader Who Lasts.”
-To do this I need solid accountability and will have some men, and my wife, continue to ask me the tough questions.
+To do this I need solid accountability and will have some men, my wife and my kids, continue to ask me the tough questions.

 So, there are my core values.
 How about taking a few minutes and make a first draft of your “Core Values” to guide your life and your leadership.

 If you do create a list for yourself, I would love to see it: firstname.lastname@example.org